mlarocque22/stock_text_files/README.md

 NASDAQ.txt is a list of every stock on the NASDAQ stock exchange, with their ticker.

+COMPOSITE.txt is a combination of the NASDAQ and the NYSE.

 Portfolio_update_total.txt is the most current returns on the portfolio created from my Stock_Screener program

 Inside each of the folders are 3 more folders.
 One for the results using the NYSE, one for the NASDAQ, and one called COMPOSITE, which is the combination of both